harrisayadi/cpp/W10/Review_Session.md

 Some Explanation：This is a tricky question.
 Something we need to pay attention to here:

-- `getVar()` member function in the Base class is not a virtual function, thus cannot be overidden.
+- `getVar()` member function in the Base class is not a virtual function.
 In this case, dynamically bounding cannot be conducted.
 - optr is of type `Base`

 So the `getVar()` of the Base class will be called, giving us 2 instead of 100.
 If you add `virtual` keyword to the `getVar()` function in the Base class, you will get 100 instead.